HREB-CRF: Hierarchical Reduced-bias EMA for Chinese Named Entity Recognition: Experiments

-1) Proposed method can be matched with the comparative experiment and the ablation experiment to prove that the model can adapt to different types of semantic information under different scene tasks and adaptively improve the robustness of CNER.
-Comparing the experimental results of Table-\ref{tab:comp-msra}, Table-\ref{tab:comp-weibo}, and Table-\ref{tab:comp-resume}, proposed model achieves the best performance in both regression and F1 indicators.
-The ablation experiment in Table-\ref{tab:ablation-msra} shows that the hierarchical exponential attention and reduced-biased modules can effectively expand the deep dimensions of the data compared with the baseline model.
-It performs well in the conventional tasks in Figure-\ref{fig:example1}.
+1) Proposed model adapts to diverse semantic information across scene tasks, enhancing CNER robustness.
+As shown in \Cref{tab:comp-msra,tab:comp-weibo,tab:comp-resume}, proposed method achieves top performance in regression and F1 scores.
+Ablation studies in \Cref{tab:ablation-msra} confirm that hierarchical exponential attention and reduced-bias modules expand data depth, excelling in conventional tasks in \Cref{fig:example1} and domain tasks in \Cref{fig:example2,fig:example34}.

-2) Proposed research shows that the Hierarchical Reduced-bias EMA architecture can bring accurate feature extraction for CNER tasks.
-The modeling of the attention mechanism is to understand the text content from the vector dimension, which is used in the latest LLMs models (such as GPT, Llama).
-In the field of transfer learning, inspired by DAE\cite{liu2024dae}, proposed model can be used in other sequence modeling tasks.
-The sequence modeling task uses BERT to model the text vectorization input, and the output is the probability weight of the same length as the input text.
-It is believed that the model can be applied to NER tasks such as text understanding, text classification, and emotion recognition simultaneously.

-3) Increasing the number of attention heads will significantly increase the number of parameters in the multi-head attention mechanism, thereby increasing the training time and inference time of the model.
-When selecting the number of attention heads, proposed study comprehensively considered the trade-off between performance and efficiency and selected EMA head of 64.